-After Hours is a subcommittee of RPB that specifically works to provide late night and weekend programming for the Mount Union community.
-Their on-campus events and off-campus trips are very affordable!
+After Hours is a subcommittee of RPB that specifically works to provide fun and affordable off campus events, that includes transportation.

 |Traditions Events:||Mount Union prides itself on its history and tradition, and programming is no exception.
 RPB plans several Traditions events throughout the year, including Week of Welcome, Family Day, Homecoming, Little Sibs Weekend, and Springfest.|

-RPB meets weekly on Mondays at 6 p.m. in the Deuble Conference Room of the Hoover-Price Campus Center.
+RPB meets weekly on Mondays at 6 p.m. in the Alumni Room of the Hoover-Price Campus Center.
 If you have an interest in choosing acts to bring to campus or planning events, then joining RPB is definitely for you!

 Our Raider Programming Board is a member of the National Association for Campus Activities (NACA), and attends the regional and national conferences each year.
 The opportunity to attend a NACA Conference provides students with a variety of leadership and learning opportunities, including meeting and working with national booking agencies, networking with students and staff members at institutions in our region and nationwide, and learning to contract events.